ifzyy/blog-app/README.md

 # Blog app

+> Blog App is an application where user can create posts and leave comments and likes other users posts.

 ## Built With

 - Ruby
-- Ruby on Rails
+- Ruby on Rail
+- Rspec
+- Rubocop

 ## Getting Started

-**To get a local copy up clone the repo or download the full souce code**
+To get a local copy up and running follow these simple example steps.

-- Clone the repository by running git clone https://github.com/ifzyy/blog-app.git
-- Navigate to the folder cd blog-app
+### 🛠️ Installation & Set Up

+If you dont have Ruby installed on your computer, you can download it from [here](https://www.ruby-lang.org/en/downloads/).

+If you installed git you can clone the code to your machine, or download a ZIP of all the files directly.

+Run `bundle install`

+### Test

+Run `rspec spec`
 ## Author

 👤 **Johnson**